-This page describes Kubernetes StatefulSet objects and their use in Google Kubernetes Engine.
+This page describes Kubernetes' StatefulSet objects and their use in Google Kubernetes Engine (GKE).
+You can also learn how to Deploy a stateful application.

 StatefulSets use an ordinal index for the identity and ordering of their Pods.